oroinc/documentation/user/back-office/products/products/import-products.rst

 If you are running your application on OroCloud, please be aware that prior to proceeding with the product images upload via the UI (the process which assigns images to products and makes them available in the asset library), you need to:

 1. Upload all your images to OroCloud using FTP/SFTP.
-2. Follow the step outlined in the :ref:`Media Upload <orocloud-maintenance-use-media-upload>` cloud documentation to move the uploaded images to the appropriate folder before starting product images import.
+2. Follow the step outlined in the |Media Upload| cloud documentation to move the uploaded images to the appropriate folder before starting product images import.

 **Example of a product images import template**